Format of Sesame Street: Format changes after the 1990s

 Sesame Street's format remained intact until the 1990s.
-By then, its dominance was challenged by other programs such as Blue's Clues, and its ratings declined.
+By then, the show was faced with heavy competition from other preschool television programs such as Barney & Friends and Blue's Clues, which caused its ratings to decline.
 New research, the growth of the children's home video industry, and the increase of 30-minute children's shows on cable demonstrated that the traditional magazine-format was not necessarily the most effective way to hold young viewers' attention.
 For Sesame Street's 30th anniversary in 1999, its producers researched the reasons for the show's lower ratings.
 For the first time since the show debuted, the producers and a team of researchers analyzed Sesame Street's content and structure during a series of two-week-long workshops.
 They also studied how children's viewing habits had changed and become more sophisticated in thirty years.
 They found that although the show was produced for 3-to-5-year-olds, children began watching it at a younger age.
 As a result, the target age for Sesame Street shifted downward, from 4 years to 3 years.
 By 2002, the main bloc of viewers was aged two.

 In 1998, a new 15-minute-long segment, created and developed by writers Judy Freudberg and Tony Geiss, that targeted the show's younger viewers and had a different format than the rest of the show, began to be shown at the end of each episode.
 The segment, called "Elmo's World", used traditional elements (animation, Muppets, music, and live-action film), but had a more sustained narrative, followed the same structure each episode, and depended heavily on repetition.
 Unlike the realism of the rest of the show, "Elmo's World" took place in a stylized crayon-drawn universe as conceived by its host.
 Elmo, who represented the younger audience, was chosen as the host of the closing segment because younger toddlers identified with him and because he had always tested well with them.